Delta Force (video game)

 Delta Force is a tactical first-person shooter developed and published by NovaLogic.
-It was released for Microsoft Windows in 1998, and re-released on Steam in 2009.
-Delta Force was designed to be a military simulation loosely based on the United States' Delta Force.
+It was released for the Windows in October 1998.
+Delta Force was designed to be a military simulation loosely based on the United States' Delta Force special operations army unit.

+The game was a critical and commercial success and it, along with a number of other high profile FPS games at the time, helped to popularize and define the tactical shooter genre.

 Gameplay

-The player assumes the role of a Delta Force operator who takes part in military operations in various theatres.
+The player assumes the role of a Delta Force operator who takes part in military operations in various theatres, and may customize their in-game avatar during the game's menu screen, selecting from various faces, as well as selecting a male or female operator.
 Objectives typically involve the elimination of a hostile presence in a region, assassinating a high-profile target, destroying military equipment or escorting POWs or civilians to an extraction point.
 Depending on the mission the player also needs to make it to an extraction point himself after fulfilling all other objectives.
-All five campaigns are available from the get-go and additional missions are unlocked as previous ones are completed.
+All five campaigns are available from the start and additional missions are unlocked as previous ones are completed.
 Sometimes multiple missions are unlocked at once and it is up to the player which order to play them in.
-The game features 40 missions in total.
+The game features 40 missions in total, specifically taking place in Peru, Chad, Indonesia, Uzbekistan, and Novaya Zemlya.

+The AI in the game varies depending on the difficulty chosen by the player, as well as varying in spawn location from play-through to play-through.
+The lower the difficulty, the worse their aim is and the less they react and move around relative to the player.
+The higher the difficulty, the better their aim is, the faster they lock on to the player's location, and they use more advanced tactics, such as moving in small groups and providing cover fire while the others advance.

 Equipment

-Before each mission the player is able to choose his equipment.
+Before each mission the player is able to choose their equipment.
 Default loadouts differ from mission to mission but the player can exchange it without any restrictions.
 The inventory is based on three slots: one for the main weapon, one for extra equipment and one for a sidearm.
+Unlike many other shooters of the era, bullets are actual objects in the game with simulated ballistics which account for drop and time to reach targets, requiring the player to lead targets that are far enough away.

+On all of the maps, there are also scattered pickups that the player can use to their advantage.
+The player can decide whether to turn these on or off in the settings menu.
+Ammo pickups refill ammo, while medical pickups restore player health (despite player health not being visible through the HUD).